Pedrojok01/Import-CryptoData-into-GoogleSheet/Readme.md

 # General info?

-In order to go soft on those 2 great and free API, the script fetch all data at once in a dedicated tab in your spreadsheet.
+In order to go soft on those 2 great and free API, the script fetch all data at once in a dedicated tab in your spreadsheet.</br>
 You can then simply import any data you need into your coinfolio/project by using this function: `CRYPTODATA("symbol"; "data")`.

 # Which one do I need?

 The CoinGecko API import the first 750 coins by marketcap.
-However, prices are only quoted in USD. (more coins but less data) The CoinPaprika APi import all coins listed on coinpaprika.com, and prices are quoted in USD, BTC, or ETH.
-However, I found out that many coins are still missing from their great API. (more data but some coins missing)
+However, prices are only quoted in USD (all coins within the first 750, but less data).</br>
+The CoinPaprika APi import all coins listed on coinpaprika.com, and prices are quoted in USD, BTC, or ETH.
+However, I found out that many coins were missing from their great API (more data, but some coins missing).

 >Notes:</br>
 1/ As of now, you can only use one script at a time.
-So depending on what you need, you can either pick the Coingecko.gs or Coinpaprika.gs. </br>
+So depending on what you need, you can either pick the [Coingecko.gs](https://github.com/Pedrojok01/Import-CryptoData-into-GoogleSheet/blob/main/scriptCoinGecko.gs) or [Coinpaprika.gs](https://github.com/Pedrojok01/Import-CryptoData-into-GoogleSheet/blob/main/scriptCoinPaprika.gs).</br>
 2/ The performance isn't great and it takes a little time to refresh, but it's free to use and it goes soft on both API (which hopefully will stay free a bit longer).

 # Setup